 Before you sit down to begin writing your essay, do your research to learn as much as possible about Penn’s approach to education.
 Familiarize yourself with the unique character of the school, go through the website, get a sense of the campus and academic atmosphere, if possible visit the campus, speak with current students, and imagine yourself as a student at Penn.
 In short, identify what makes the school a good fit for you.

 Penn is located in the city of Philadelphia and offers an exceptional education in a diverse urban setting on a primarily residential campus.
 Penn provides many opportunities for students to investigate various areas of interest.
-The availability of various learning hubs is an example of how it fosters an active and dynamic exploration of ideas.
+The availability of learning hubs is an example of how it fosters an active and dynamic exploration of ideas.
 Think about how you might embrace this approach and the overall academic climate at Penn.

 It should come as no surprise that Penn is steeped in tradition.
 Although the curriculum at Penn is flexible, it is grounded in a high quality liberal arts and science foundation.
-The four undergraduate schools (College of Arts and Science, Penn Engineering, School of Nursing, and the Wharton School) pride themselves on providing an integrated and functional education.
+The four undergraduate schools (College of Arts and Science, Penn Engineering, School of Nursing, and The Wharton School) pride themselves on providing an integrated and functional education.
 “Penn students combine theoretical and practical thinking while developing the tools they need to innovate and lead in a world that demands an increasingly broad perspective.”
 Consider how these values will impact your experience at Penn.

 How will you explore your intellectual and academic interests at the University of Pennsylvania?
 Please answer this question given the specific undergraduate school to which you are applying.
 (400-650 words)

 Begin by discussing your intellectual and academic interests.
 Don’t be afraid to show your excitement but ground it in specifics as they relate to the education at Penn.
 This prompt allows you to discuss how you hope the undergraduate options at Penn can help you explore your interests and how an education at Penn will help you to flourish.
 Consider why you are a good fit for the undergraduate school of your choice (College of Arts and Sciences, School of Nursing, The Wharton School, or Penn Engineering).
 What specific academic, service, and/or research opportunities might enhance your journey?
-Include examples of how your experiences make the programs at Penn a good fit for you.
+Include examples of how your personal experiences make the programs at Penn a good fit for you.
 How will the opportunities at Penn expand, nurture, and support your interests and aspirations?
 How do you hope to contribute to the collegiate environment at Penn?
 Consider how you might positively impact the overall Penn campus community.
 You need to address why you are driven to attend Penn and how a Penn education will help you to affect change in the world.

 Note that additional essays are required if you are applying to one of the Coordinated Dual Degree and Specialized Programs offered at Penn (Huntsman: The Huntsman Program in International Studies and Business, LSM: The Roy and Diana Vagelos Program in Life Sciences and Management, M&T: The Jerome Fisher Program in Management and Technology, NHCM: Nursing and Healthcare Management, VIPER: The Roy and Diana Vagelos Integrated Program in Energy Research, NETS: The Rajendra and Neera Singh Program in Networked and Social Systems Engineering, and The Seven-Year Bio-Dental Program).
 These responses have limits that range from 400 to 650 words.
 Although these individual prompts are not addressed in detail here, keep in mind that each one asks you to share specific examples and experiences that demonstrate your potential for success along with your enthusiasm for and attraction to the particular program.
 These programs are a significant commitment and you need to convey your genuine dedication.
 The admissions committee uses your essays to determine whether you will be a good match for the particular dual degree or specialized program to which you seek admission.

 Take a deep breath and try not to be intimidated by this process.
 Start early to allow yourself enough time to thoroughly research, prepare, and complete all aspects of your application.
 All these factors must come together in a compelling way to present you as a highly competitive applicant.
 Penn is interested in your personal stories, life experiences, hopes and aspirations.
-It seeks to attract and foster great thinkers and future leaders who will play a constructive role in society.
+It seeks to attract and foster great thinkers and future leaders who will play constructive roles in society.
 Take the time and invest the energy to reveal your best self!

 If you’re applying to Penn, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!By Marie Todd, Accepted's college admissions specialist.
 Marie has worked in college admissions for over twenty years.
 She has both counseled applicants and evaluated applications.
 Most recently she evaluated 5000+ applications for the University of Michigan’s College of Literature, Science and the Arts; College of Engineering; School of Kinesiology.
 She is available to assist you (or your child) with your applications.
 Want Marie to help you get accepted?
 Click here to get in touch!